What happens to you when you are jealous?

 Get your partner’s help with whatever strategies allow you to calm down after you get jealous.
 Remember, it’s not his or her job to “fix” your jealousy, but you can ask for assistance so that you know you’re not so alone in the struggle.

-Make it clear to your partner that you are taking responsibility for your jealousy and also that you could use support.
+Make it clear to your partner that you are taking responsibility for your jealousy by getting help and also that you could use support.
 Be specific.
 For instance, “When I get jealous, eye contact or a hug from you seems to help.”